 Member Rights

-• Access full unredacted financial statements of all live investments
+• Access the financial statements of the investments you are in

-• Raise a compliance concern to the Sharī'ah Board at any time
+• Raise a concern with the firm at any time

 Member Obligations

-• Maintain capital contributions for the agreed investment term
+• Maintain your capital for the agreed term of any round you join

 • Uphold the confidentiality of commercially sensitive information